wpilibsuite/frc-docs/source/docs/romi-robot/programming-romi-in-labview.rst

+.. include <isonum.txt>

 Programming the Romi (LabVIEW)
 ==============================

-Writing a LabVIEW program for the Romi is very similar to writing a program for a regular FRC robot.
+Writing a LabVIEW program for the Romi is very similar to writing a program for a regular roboRIO based robot.
 In fact, all the same tools (LabVIEW, Driver Station, SmartDashboard, etc) can be used with the Romi.

-Creating a Romi Program
+Creating a Romi Project
 -----------------------

 Creating a new program for a Romi is no different than creating a normal FRC program, similar to the :doc:`Zero To Robot </docs/zero-to-robot/step-4/index>` programming steps.
 Initially, you may wish to create a separate project for use on just the Romi as the Romi hardware may be connected to different ports than on your roboRIO robot.